First COVID-19 tier regulations in England: Tier 3 exceptions

-There were no exception at tier 3 for wedding and civil partnership receptions.
+There were no exceptions in tier 3 for wedding and civil partnership receptions.

 Linked households

 A household containing exactly one adult (no more) and any number of children could form a permanent link with one other household of any size (such linked households were referred to in government statements as "support bubbles").
 Households which were already linked under earlier regulations could not link with any other household.

 Business closures and restrictions

 All the tiers were subject to business closures and restrictions on trading.